AcadiaSoft/simm-lib/README.md

 and doesn't distinguish between different currencies in the FX risk class as all currencies are in the same bucket per ISDA's documentation.

+Simm-Lib now passes ISDA's Unit Test for SIMM™ 2.0 confirming the accuracy of the calculated exposure.

 ## Getting Started
 Simm-Lib is built with Apache Maven, so one must get Maven installed on their machine.